GarageGames/Torque2D/tools/doxygen/ReadMe.txt

 Execute the "generateDocs.command"
 This should produce an output file in the sub-folder "input" followed by executing the Win32 Doxygen to generate the documentation in the output sub-folder.
 The default configuration only outputs HTML.
-The latest Doxygen for OSX can be found here: http://www.stack.nl/~dimitri/doxygen/download.html  Shortly the OSX version will be placed into the repository alongside the DMG version.